 - Coordinate with your Caltest Project manager to order supplies arrange for pickups and alert lab of any analyses with short holding times

-- Request project-specific COC and review the “How to Complete a COC” document to follow.
+- Request project-specific COC and review the “Instructions for completing a Chain of Custody form“

 Reminder– when in doubt, check your permit or check with your regulator!

 Deliver or ship samples to the laboratory to ensure that holding times are met.
 Holding time starts at sample collection and ends at preparation and/or analysis.
 Be sure to allow time for the laboratory to process the samples.
 See Shipping Instructions for more specifics on shipping samples to Caltest.